The Last Of The Mohicans: Original Motion Picture Soundtrack

 Horner

-Swing Kids: (James Horner) Few people know that during the height of Hitler's reign in Germany, there was a loyal and popular following of American jazz music.
-The youths that enjoyed the likes of Benny Goodman and Count Basie were, of course, engaging in what the Third Reich considered illegal behavior, and the film attempts to show their resilience in the name of music... to an extent.
+Swing Kids: (James Horner) Few people know that during the height of Adolf Hitler's reign in Germany, there was a loyal and popular following of American jazz music in the country.
+The youths that enjoyed the likes of Benny Goodman and Count Basie were, of course, engaging in a lifestyle that the Third Reich considered illegal behavior, and the film attempts to show their resilience in the name of music, to an extent.
 Where Swing Kids utterly fails as a movie is in its treatment of everything outside of the jazz itself.
 Almost as though the filmmakers made the 1930's jazz the main attraction of the film, they managed to neglect the gravity of the surrounding social and political events.
-While you become attached to a certain number of 'swing kids' in the story, the film makes only vague and distant references to the persecution and war around them.
-When the kids are forced to either enlist in the army or be sent to concentration camps, their reactions aren't really clear, for in their jazz-centered view on life, they seem to have no feelings whatsoever for the Jews.
-This is especially strange given the complete logical misstep that the film makes by forgetting that if it weren't for Jews, there wouldn't have been music by Benny Goodman and Artie Shaw to enjoy.
-At any rate, the film's lack of focus is important for soundtrack collectors because that disjointed attention within the film causes significant problems for the album from the film as well.
-Composer James Horner was at the height of his discovery of human drama in 1993, a year that featured both The Pelican Brief and Searching for Bobby Fischer, and he would be called upon to once again place the same weighty hand of orchestral emotion on Swing Kids.
-The only problem is that Horner was put into a position to write a score for the horrors of war, and he would have absolutely nothing to contribute in the genre of the classic jazz, which is a shame given that Horner had proven in Field of Dreams and in snippets from comedy scores that he was indeed capable of offering an extension of that sound.
+While you become attached to a certain number of "swing kids" in the story, the film makes only vague and distant references to the persecution and war around them.
+When the youths are forced to either enlist in the army or be sent to concentration camps, their reactions aren't really clear, for in their jazz-centered view on life, they seem to have no feelings whatsoever for or against the Jewish people.
+This is especially strange given the complete logical misstep that the 1993 film makes by forgetting that if it weren't for Jews, there wouldn't have been music by Benny Goodman and Artie Shaw to enjoy in the first place.
+At any rate, the movie's lack of focus is important for soundtrack collectors because that disjointed attention within the plot causes significant problems for the album representing the film as well.
+Composer James Horner was at the height of his discovery of the human drama genre in 1993, a year that featured both The Pelican Brief and Searching for Bobby Fischer, and he would be called upon to once again to place the same weighty hand of orchestral emotion on Swing Kids.
+The only problem is that Horner was put into a position to write a score for only the horrors of war, and he would have absolutely nothing to contribute in the genre of the classic jazz, which is a shame given that the composer had proven in Field of Dreams and in snippets from his comedy works that he was indeed capable of offering an extension of that sound.
+His respectful tones unfortunately reflect nothing new in the man's career.

 (View results for all titles)